opengql/grammar/README.md

 # grammar
-ANTLR Grammar and related content for GQL.
+ANTLR Grammar, EBNF, and railroad diagram tools for GQL.